Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/postgres.md

 ## Postgres

-Note that, if you're using docker-compose, the Postgres connector library [psycopg2](https://www.psycopg.org/docs/) comes out of the box with Superset.
+Note that, if you're using docker-compose, the Postgres connector library [psycopg2](https://www.psycopg.org/docs/) comes out of the box with Feris.

 Postgres sample connection parameters: